Proskynete/node-api-skeleton/scripts/README.md

 **Features:**
 - 🔍 Auto-discovers all `*.k6.js` files
+- 🎯 Run all tests or filter by file name
 - 📊 Runs tests sequentially with detailed output
 - ✨ Colored console output for better readability
 - 📈 Summary report with pass/fail status and duration